 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated in the following notes.

 On the face of the Statement of Financial Position all assets and liabilities are presented in decreasing order of liquidity and not distinguished between current and non-current.